• Skip to primary navigation

 Use any cheese you like, my mom often used Velveeta (cut into little cubes).

 Variations: You can adjust the amount of sour cream and cheese, according to how creamy you like your potatoes.
-Replace the heavy cream with a can of cream of chicken.
-Or, if you like the sauce a little thinner, substitute 1/2 cup of sour cream for 1/2 cup of milk.
+Or, if you like the sauce a little thinner, substitute ½ cup of sour cream for ½ cup of milk.
+To make the original Amish recipe: Replace the heavy cream with a can of cream of chicken, and use only ¾ cup of sour cream.

 Add cubed ham chunks to make scalloped potatoes and ham.
 Layer the ham with the potatoes and sauce.